-We rely on the concepts discussed in the Industrial Internet Reference Architecture (IIRA) and the Industrial Internet Security Framework (IISF).
+We rely on the concepts discussed in the Industrial Internet Reference Architecture (IIRA)2 and the Industrial Internet Security Framework (IISF)3.

-The IISF captures the information technology (IT) and operational technology (OT) dimensions of industrial internet of things security and describes security domains and various techniques.
-This document offers an additional dimension to the concepts, security techniques and mechanisms described there.
+The IISF describes the need for trustworthy systems having assurance and focuses on security.
+It captures the information technology (IT) and operational technology (OT) dimensions of security for the industrial internet of things and describes security architectural considerations and requirements.
+It details key security building blocks, including endpoint protection, secure connectivity, security monitoring and analysis, configuration and management and others.
+This document offers an additional dimension to the concepts, security techniques and mechanisms described there by addressing the need for security maturity to guide the prioritization and investment in security controls, be they people, process or technology.
 The SMM addresses IT and OT systems and systems that reside at the endpoint, on the network or in the cloud, providing guidance on the maturity required to address specific IoT scenarios and the mechanisms to use to achieve that maturity.

-The IIC Vocabulary provides terminology and definitions for all IIC documents.
+The IIC Vocabulary4 provides terminology and definitions for all IIC documents.
 Acronyms and additional terms relevant to this model are defined in the appendices.